docker/docs/content/registry/recipes/nginx.md

 >
 >  Docker does not recommend binding your registry to `localhost:5000` without
 > authentication.
 This creates a potential loophole in your Docker Registry
 > security.
-As a result, anyone who can log on to the server where your Docker
+As a result, anyone who can sign on to the server where your Docker
 > Registry is running can push images without authentication.

 Furthermore, introducing an extra http layer in your communication pipeline